‘Cheer’ Star Gabi Butler Flaunts Her Abs In A Tiny White Bikini And Sheer Kimono

 Gabi Butler showed off her incredible abs and her fabulous beach style in a set of photos that she shared with her 1.7 million Instagram followers on Wednesday.

-Gabi, one of the breakout stars of the Netflix docuseries Cheer, hasn’t been shy about flaunting her fit physique on social media, and her latest bikini snaps didn’t disappoint her fans.
+Gabi, one of the breakout stars of the Netflix docuseries, Cheer, hasn’t been shy about flaunting her fit physique on social media, and her latest bikini snaps didn’t disappoint her fans.
 The competitive cheerleader was photographed confidently rocking a skimpy two-piece in a brilliant white hue that majorly popped against her deep tan.

 Gabi’s bathing suit top was adjustable, and she wore the garment’s tiny triangle cups pulled far apart to showcase her powerful chest muscles and perky cleavage.

 The athlete’s matching bottoms appeared to feature a fixed triangle front that provided little coverage.
-The garment didn’t have string ties, but its side straps were thin bands that stretched around Gabi’s hips.
+The garment didn’t have string ties, but its side straps were thin bands that stretched around her hips.
 She was wearing them slung down low, and this helped make her chiseled abs and obliques the main focus of her photos.

 However, she was also flaunting her toned legs as she took a stroll outside on a somewhat gray and cloudy day.

 Gabi also wore an open-front kimono.
-Her swimsuit cover up was sheer, and it was an eye-catching gold color.
+Her swimsuit cover-up was sheer, and it was an eye-catching gold color.
 The garment was decorated with intricate floral embroidery.
-It also had bell sleeves trimmed with pom pom fringe and a scalloped bottom hem that almost brushed the ground.
+It also had bell sleeves trimmed with pom-pom fringe and a scalloped bottom hem that almost brushed the ground.

 Gabi accessorized her outfit with a pair of large silver hoop earrings and a patterned headscarf, which she wore tied behind her head.
 The hair covering was teal with a gold geometric print.
 Gabi wore her long, dark tresses styled in natural-looking waves that cascaded over her chest and back.